Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Discussion

-The computational complexity of our algorithm is of the order $\mathcal{O}(N^n\log(N))$ per frequency box for each semi-group step (with a total number of $\mathcal{O}(N^{(n-1)/2})$ boxes; note however that depending on the data and the imaging target not all boxes will need to be computed).
-The computational complexity arises essentially from the complexity of the unequally spaced FFTs involved in the box algorithm (cf. \cite{AndersondHW:2012} for details).
-Reverse-time-migration imaging increases the computational cost roughly by a factor two with respect to reverse time continuation of the wave field from the boundary because of the additional unequally spaced FFTs that need to be evaluated in order to create the image.
-Note that with the exception of the source wave field travel times and amplitudes and one snapshot during the semi-group re-decomposition, our procedure does not require the computation and storage of snapshots.
-Its computational cost and memory requirements remain of the order of the one-step evaluation of Cauchy initial value problems for evolution equations \cite{AndersondHW:2012}.
+The computational complexity of our algorithm is of the order $\mathcal{O}(N^n\log(N))$ per frequency box for each semigroup step for an $n$-dimensional grid of side length $N$.
+It arises essentially from the complexity of the unequally spaced FFTs involved in the box algorithm (cf. \cite{AndersondHW:2012} for details).
+Computations for each individual box are independent and hence embarrassingly parallel.
+The computational cost of RTM imaging is roughly twice that of reverse-time continuation of the wave field from the boundary because of the additional unequally spaced FFTs that need to be evaluated for producing the image.
+Note that with the exception of the source wave field travel times and amplitudes and one single snapshot during each semigroup re-decomposition, our procedure does not require the computation and storage of snapshots.
+Its computational and memory requirements are therefore of the order of the one-step evaluation of Cauchy initial value problems for evolution equations in \cite{AndersondHW:2012}.

 Evaluation of the RTM operator for all wave packets associated with a given frequency boxes $\hat\chi_{\nu,k}$ at once requires the existence of a homogeneous boundary layer near the acquisition surface.
-When the wave speed is not constant near the boundary, we need to localize computations and either introduce a partitioning of the acquisition surface or use wave packets as individual local data quanta, yielding a wave packets based procedure at the price of increased computational complexity with respect to a frequency box driven algorithm.
+When the wave speed is not constant near the boundary, we need to localize computations and either introduce a partitioning of the acquisition surface or use wave packets as individual local data quanta, the latter yielding a wave packet based procedure at the price of increased computational complexity with respect to a frequency box driven algorithm.